 The product or service you are providing likely won’t match the needs of every shopper.
-Knowing exactly who you want to reach is a powerful tool.
-Based on the sales data you’ve gathered from your Revel POS System, you can define who that target customer is.
-Going after targeted demographics and psychographics (buyers’ habits) with your integrated marketing campaign will attract the right audience.
-So, less money and sweat is spent pursuing after the wrong customer.
+Knowing exactly who you want to reach is a powerful tool, and based on the sales data you’ve gathered from your Revel POS System, you can define who that target customer is.
+Going after targeted demographics and psychographics (buyers’ habits) with your integrated marketing campaign will attract the right audience, so less money and sweat is spent pursuing after the wrong customer.
 With this information, you can start to assess where you want to apply your digital marketing efforts.

 If you build it, they will come.

 A statement only true if the website is built knowing the audience you defined in step one.
 It’s not as much about getting visitors to your site as it is about getting the right kind of visitors.
-This is key in growing your business online.
-Your website should feature quality, personalized content, offer accessible information, and be technically responsive.
+Your website should feature quality, personalised content, offer accessible information, and be technically responsive.
 To make sure your website accomplishes this, Google offers three free tools that can help you:

-Google Search Console: Google Search Console (GSC) allows you to see search engine activity to your website.
-You can see the search terms that bring you the most traffic, any technical problems your site might be having (e.g. broken links, duplicate content) as well as if you’re site is mobile optimized.
+Google Search Console (GSC) allows you to see search engine activity to your website.
+You can see the search terms that bring you the most traffic, any technical problems your site might be having (e.g. broken links, duplicate content) as well as if you’re site is mobile optimised.
 It is good practice to look at your GSC activity daily to ensure search engines are crawling your site as well as possible.

 3. Manage Your Business Listings